joealewine/blockchain-rhos/howto/ibp-v2-troubleshooting.md

 This problem occurs when there is a problem with the indents in your file.
 Refer to the documentation for the correct format for the custom resource files of the console and operator.
 {: tsCauses}

+## Why is my channel creation failing or I am unable to add a new organization to my ordering service with the error "Unable to get system channel"?
+{: #ibp-v2-troubleshooting-accept-tls}
+{: troubleshoot}

+If you are not using your own TLS certificates to secure communications in your blockchain network, you need to accept the self-signed certificate that was generated for you.
+Otherwise, when you try to create a channel or add an organization to an ordering service the action fails.
+Channel creation fails with the error `An error occurred when creating channel. submit config update failed: grpc code ???= response contains no code or message`.
+Or, when you click on your ordering service, you see `Unable to get system channel.
+If you associated an identity without administrative privilege on the ordering service node, you will not be able to view or manage ordering service details`.
+{: tsSymptoms}

+This problem occurs when the blockchain console is deployed without the advanced deployment option to [use your own TLS certificates](/docs/services/blockchain-rhos?topic=blockchain-rhos-deploy-ocp#use-your-own-tls-certificates-optional-).
+{: tsCauses}

+To resolve this problem, you need to accept the self-signed certificate in your browser.
+{: tsResolve}

+1. Copy your console URL, for example `https://<PROJECT-NAME>-ibpconsole-console.abc.xyz.com:443`, where the value of `abc.xyz.com` depends on your cloud provider.
+2. Replace `-console` with `-proxy`.
+The new URL looks similar to: `https://<PROJECT-NAME>-ibpconsole-proxy.abc.xyz.com:443`.
+3. Open a new tab in your browser and paste in the new URL.
+4. Accept the certificate.

+You need to accept the certificate from this url to communicate with your nodes from your console and then log in as usual.
+When you switch to a new machine or a new browser, you need to repeat these steps.

 ## When I hover over my node, the status is `Status unavailable` or `Status unknown`, what does this mean?